fedibtc/fedi-alpha/README.md

-# Fedi Alpha
+# Fedi Alpha - Fedimint Modules

 Fedi Alpha, powered by Fedimint.

+Fedi is the world's first glimpse of a Federated OS, home for your money, chat, and data.
+Fedi Alpha is an exclusive version for builders, developers, and pioneers.

+Federated OS is the technology that lets individuals collaborate through Federations to take control of their money, their data, and their digital lives while protecting user privacy and autonomy.

 Fedimint is a modular open source protocol to custody and transact bitcoin in a community context, built on a strong foundation of privacy.

-Fedi is the worlds first Federated OS.
-It works with Fedimint to build Federations, that let communtiies take back control.
-Your money, your data data and your online life.

-Federations are made up of a set of fedimint servers run by independent guardians that collaborate to form a federation.
-In this repo we have packaged a custom build of Fedimint that will help you setup your own federations and connect using Fedi Alpha.
+Federations are a set of one or (usually) more fedimint servers working collaboratively, each run by an independent guardian.

 ## 1. Try out Fedi